tokensoft/tokensoft_token/README.md

 Owner accounts will have the ability to transfer tokens to any valid address, regardless of the whitelist configuration state.

 An Owner can enable and disable the whitelist functionality to remove the whitelist restrictions on transfers.
-The default state is set as enabled/disabled in the initialiation of the token contract.
+The default state is set as enabled/disabled in the initialization of the token contract.

 An address can only be a member of one whitelist at any point in time.
 If an admin adds any address to a new whitelist, it will no longer be a member of the previous whitelist it was on (if any).
 Adding an address to a whitelist of ID 0 will remove it from all whitelists, as whitelist ID 0 is invalid.
 Removing an address from the existing whitelist will set it to belong to whitelist 0.
 An address with whitelist 0 will be prevented from transferring or receiving tokens.
 Any tokens on a whitelist 0 account are frozen.
 All addresses belong to whitelist 0 by default.